Kiuwan logo

 Solution: Communicate

 Software governance teams should gather feedback on their current infrastructure from all departments.
-They should also build a culture of trust and collaboration and ensure all voices are heard.
+They should also foster a culture of trust and collaboration, ensuring that all voices are heard.

 2. Too many tools

 The average company used 112 Software-as-a-Service (SaaS) applications in 2023.
-Having so many apps can hinder your team’s productivity, forcing them to toggle between many tools to perform a single task.
+Having numerous apps can hinder your team’s productivity, forcing them to toggle between multiple tools to perform a single task.
 Disjointed infrastructure makes it hard to find weaknesses, cost savings, and areas for improvement.

 Solution: Drop unnecessary licenses

 There are several steps you can take to reduce the number of tools you use.
-Start by taking an inventory of your tools and licenses to identify any overlap that exists between their functionalities.
+Start by taking an inventory of your tools and licenses to identify any overlaps in their functionalities.

 Next, implement software asset management practices that cut redundancies and consolidate application licenses, saving you money and streamlining your processes.
 Assessing tool compatibility for platform integration would maximize efficiency and reduce unnecessary costs.